New Global Report on Food Crises, 2026

 by Steve Hansch, Hunter Notes, Editor, WHES Board

-Demise of McGovern-Dole School Feeding
+Status of McGovern-Dole School Feeding Unclear

-This month, May 2025, the U.S. Department of Agriculture (USDA) cancelled most of its existing foreign assistance programs, including those involving overseas school feedings.
+In May 2025, the U.S. Department of Agriculture (USDA) cancelled most of its existing foreign assistance programs, including those involving overseas school feedings.
 These projects are referred to as “McGovern-Dole” that were projected for the future.

 The overall program, named after former senators George McGovern and Bob Dole, has provided life-saving meals in a school setting to over 31 million of the world’s most vulnerable children and has been one of America’s signature child nutrition and food security programs.
 In 2022, the program fed nutritious school meals to more than 2.7 million food-insecure children during the school year, while training teachers and rehabilitating schools, in Africa, Asia and Latin America.

 All of these school feeding projects were implemented by non-governmental organizations (NGOs) and/or the World Food Programme.
 The recent, May 2025 cancellations occured abruptly, as NGOs were preparing to design and compete for new awards in more countries.
 No rationale from the U.S. Administration was given, despite Congressional questions to USDA.
 The Trump Administration has further deleted the program from its FY2026 budget request.
-Currently, American NGOs, such as World Vision, Save the Children, Project Concern and Counterpart International are challenged by the loss sudden and unexpcted loss of support.
+Currently, American NGOs, such as World Vision, Save the Children, Project Concern and Counterpart International are challenged by the loss sudden and unexpected loss of support.

 Catholic Relief Services (CRS), one such NGO, announced how these terminations leave school-age children in the lurch: “Beginning in July, more than 780,000 children across 11 countries will be left without their school meal, as 11 out of CRS’ 13 projects have been terminated—deepening the crises of hunger, malnutrition and poverty that already threaten their ability to learn, grow and thrive. ….
 In 2024, evaluations of our work highlighted increased literacy rates, economic growth and reduced absences due to hunger and illness. … A recent study in Guatemala and Honduras revealed that 76% of respondents cited three major benefits of USDA’s McGovern Dole School Feeding program that reduce migration: increased access to education, improved agricultural production and a stronger local economy.”